akoenig/imacss/README.md

 `glob`

-The instruction to search for images.
+The path to the images which should be transformed.
+You can use any glob pattern you want.

 `namespace` (optional; default=imacss)